adviksh/moxie/README.md

-# moxie: a toolbox for causal inference in multi-outcome experiments
+# moxie: a toolbox for causal inference in Multi-Outcome eXperiments

 This package implements methods described in [Machine-Learning Tests for Effects on Multiple Outcomes](https://arxiv.org/pdf/1707.01473.pdf) by Ludwig, Mullainathan, and Spiess (w.p.).